 Everyone knows what Vitamin C is, at least, they think they do.
 But did you know that you may not be getting as much Vitamin C as you think you are?

 In this article, we’ll go over the real benefits of Vitamin C and why you may not be getting enough of it.
-We’ll also talk about how Liposomal Vitamin C can fix that problem for you.
+We’ll also talk about what Liposomal Vitamin C is and how it can fix that problem for you.

 What Are The Benefits Of Vitamin C